KhushbuKathrotiya/pneumonia-detection/README.md

 Step 1: Run the command pip install -t requirement.txt, which installs all the required libraries.

-step 2) Run hello.py file -> shows interfece
+Step 2: Run hello.py file -> shows interfece

-step 3: Upload any .dicom file, preprocess your image as needed, and pass the image to the predtct function, in which we already loaded the model using torch.jit.load function.
-Then the model predicts the probability -> if probability is less than 0.5 it predict "No Pneumonia" else it shows "Pneumonia detected with probability".
+Step 3: Upload any.dicom file, preprocess your image as needed, and pass the image to the predtct function, in which we already loaded the model using the torch.jit.load function.
+Then the model predicts the probability: if the probability is less than 0.5, it predicts "no pneumonia"; otherwise, it shows "pneumonia detected with probability".